 Ethiopia NLA: ICT for Agricultural Extension in Ethiopia

 The Ethiopia NLA organised a national level stakeholder dialogue on ICT for extension market place, held in collaboration with the Ministry of Agriculture (MoA) and other partners.
 SAIRLA research by Bioversity International and its local partners on an ICT approach was used as an entry to scale up to a national level.
 Over 90 senior experts, decision makers, researcher and investors attended.
 A technical working group to support the MoA’s Extension Directorate has been set up.
-A website showcasing the different ICT tools available was also launched

 The research project focuses on increasing smallholders’ access to inputs and participation in the development of commercial value chains in Ethiopia (teff) and Malawi (pigeon pea).